DavidAnson/markdownlint/doc/Rules.md

 Rationale: In addition to aesthetic reasons, some parsers will incorrectly parse tables that don't have blank lines before and after them.

+<a name="md059"></a>

+## `MD059` - Link text should be descriptive

+Tags: `accessibility`, `links`

+Aliases: `descriptive-link-text`

+Parameters:

+- `link_texts`: List of restricted link texts (`string[]`, default `[]`)

+This rule is triggered when a link is set with generic text like "Click here", "here", or "learn more", giving it a generic accessible name.

+Rationale: Screen reader users may navigate through a list of links to quickly find content on a page.
+When the link name is something ambiguous like "Learn more", there isn't sufficient context to help the user determine whether to follow the link.

+Link names should be descriptive and describe the purpose of the link, like:
+`[Download the budget document]`, `[About markdownlint]`,`[View registration]`, etc.

+To override the default list and configure your own list of banned accessible names, set `link_texts` in the config.

+Note: This rule checks Markdown-style links and ignores HTML-style links.

 <!-- markdownlint-configure-file {
   "no-inline-html": {
     "allowed_elements": [